robj411/value_of_information_example/README.md

 Value of information (VOI) is a measure of how much one uncertain variable tells you about another uncertain variable.
 In health-impact modelling, where we have many inputs and an output of interest, we're interested in how much an uncertain input tells us about the uncertain output, so that we can anticipate how useful it would be to us to learn more about that input, particularly if there are many inputs we might consider learning about.

 The attached example computes the expected value of perfect partial information (EVPPI).
 That is, the value of learning a single parameter perfectly.
 In this example, there are three parameters, and we compare their EVPPI values.
+This method is similar to sensitivity analyses such as tornado plots, where the influence of individual parameters on the outcome is estimated by considering the ranges in the outcome obtained when parameters are set to their 5th and 95th quantiles in turn.

-Other VOI metrics include the expected value of perfect information (EVPI), which is the value of learning all parameters perfectly, and the expected value of sample information (EVSI), which is the value of collecting data that informs knowledge of one parameter or more.
+Beyond EVPPI, other VOI metrics include the expected value of perfect information (EVPI), which is the value of learning all parameters perfectly, and the expected value of sample information (EVSI), which is the value of collecting data that informs knowledge of one parameter or more.
 Therefore, we have that EVSI ≤ EVPPI ≤ EVPI.
+The methods we present here are based on the theory published [here](https://www.tandfonline.com/doi/full/10.1080/01621459.2018.1562932), where the methods are presented formally and the connection to decision-making problems is made explicity in Sections 2.2, 2.3 and 2.4.

 This example
 ============